 Some of the smaller cities hosting the designation have generated budgets of around €20m, some larger ones as much as €100m.
 Usually, Capitals of Culture generate around 25% of their budget from ticket sales and sponsorship, with the remainder coming from a variety of public sources locally and nationally, often related to strands of programming that have specific objectives that match those of the funding body.

 There is no automatic award of money that follows the designation, although successful cities can bid for the EU’s Mercouri prize of €1m.

-The DUNDEE2023 Bid team has to produce an 80-page document – the Bid Book – to present to the EU by late October.
-It will be assessed by a Judging Panel of 12 (10 from EU countries, two from the UK) cultural and creative practitioners, curators and such like – not politicians or civil servants.
+The DUNDEE2023 Bid team has produced an 80-page document – the Bid Book – which shortly be assessed by a Judging Panel of 12 (10 from EU countries, two from the UK) cultural and creative practitioners, curators and such like – not politicians or civil servants.

-In November, the Judging Panel will interview the six UK cities that are competing and announce a short-list – this could be as few as two or as many as six, it all depends on the quality of submission.
+In November, the Judging Panel will interview the five UK cities that are competing and announce a short-list – this could be as few as two or as many as five, it all depends on the quality of submission.

 The short-listed cities will be given a further period (probably 10 months) to develop the ideas and proposals in the Bid Book.
 During that time the Panel will visit the city.